alexandremr01/MinesweeperAI/README.md

 # Dataset generation

-The datagen script automatically generate and store dataset in batches.
-Dataset size is defined as number of board-action pairs.
-Set in the datagen script the total desired size and size per file, an then run it.
+The datagen script automatically generates and stores the dataset in batches.
+Dataset size is defined as the number of board-action pairs.
+Set in the datagen script the desired total size and size per file then run it.

-After generating the desired amount (recommended: at least 100k), use the preprocess_dataset script to remove non-unique boards and unite all unique in a single file.
+After generating the desired amount (recommended: at least 100k), use the preprocess_dataset script to remove non-unique boards and unite all uniques in a single file.

 Usage: